shaforostoff/live-queue-player/README.md

 If you pressed Stop accidentally, just press Play while fade out is still running.
 Swipe right to remove a track from the queue.

+### Prelistening when multiple outputs available

+When several outputs are available (3.5mm, bluetooth, usb audio), it is possible to pre-listen audio tracks directly in filebrowser.

+Audio preview is routed to the secondary output, which is different to the preferred one.
+For example, you can select 3.5mm as preferred and use it to play music for the audience, while pre-listening tracks in your bluetooth headphones or earbuds.

+Explicit selection of Bluetooth as preferred output is only possible on Android 14+.
+On older Androids, select 'Default'.

 ### Audio preview and queueing from a second smartphone

 I have tried implementing audio preview directly in the app